Urumbukal Urangarilla: Reception

 Sify gave the verdict "above average" and said "Urumbukal Urangarilla may not offer many surprises and may not be that great for a discerning viewer.
 But even then this one has its moments for sure and ends up as a decent entertainer".

 Metromatinee.com wrote "Urumbukal Urangarilla is nicely executed and technically the movie stands on its feet", also added "Urumbukal Urangarilla is a decent enough effort that engages off and on.
 There is some well worked out humour and if some avoidable glitches weren't there this one would have endeared even better to the audience".

-Indiaglitz.com rated 2.5 out of 5 stars and wrote "'Urumbukal Urangarilla' intends to entertain.
-There are occasions where things go flat and there is a lull in the narrative.
-Parts of second half were so.
-But the movie picked up speed towards the climax and overall feel tended towards being impressive".